 Indonesia has a long history of warias.
 Before colonialism many tribes embraced their transgender members.
 They were seen in society as spiritual beings, as people who had two souls occupying one body.
 They were respected members of their villages.
 Much has changed for them in the years since.

 Caption: Miska, a transgender sex worker, rides a public bus to work.
 She works on the tracks of a running train every night.

-People walk by a group of warias gathered for and LGTBQ rally in the city center of Jarkata.
-Visibility and recognition of the gay and waria communities in Jakarta has increased, but there is still a long way to go until they are seen and treated as equal.
+Visibility and recognition of the gay and waria communities in some parts of Indonesia have increased, but there is still a long way to go until they are seen and treated as equal.

 Miska begins putting on her makeup before at her home.
 The makeup application is a very important ritual for a waria.
 Miska doesn't wear makeup when she is at home, but always puts it on before leaving the house.

 A performer gets ready for a show at a nightclub called Moonlight in Jakarta.
 The word waria is sometimes used to describe what would be considered a drag performance.
 Some performers only present as women for shows or at night, and others are "full-time" warias.

 Miska waits for a moto-taxi on the street after leaving the safe house.
 Miska hopes to one day stop being a sex worker and own her own restaurant because she loves to cook.